 The RICE scoring framework assesses products based on the RICE criteria: ‘Reach’, ‘Impact’, ‘Confidence’, and ‘Effort’.

-A product is given a score in each of these four categories and then given a final grade based on its RICE scoring.
-Products that achieve a high RICE score are considered high priority.
+A product is evaluated and assigned a score in each of these four categories, and then an overall grade is determined based on its RICE scoring model.
+Products that achieve a high RICE score are deemed high priority, indicating their significance and importance in the product roadmap and prioritization process.

 The storytelling/story mapping framework is one of the primary prioritization product management frameworks.
 It focuses on relaying each customer’s experience with the product in the form of a ‘story’.